rhyolight/numenta-web/packages/numenta.com/pages/applications/numenta-anomaly-benchmark/_metatags.md

 title: "Anomaly Detection in Streaming Data - The Numenta Benchmark"
 image: ./images/detail.png
 keywords: "anomaly detection"
 description: "Anomaly detection in streaming data has business value in many applications, but how do you measure its effectiveness?
-The Numenta Anomaly Benchmark (NAB) is the first benchmark designed for time-series data that gives credit to finding anomalies earlier and adjusting to changed patterns."
+The Numenta Anomaly Benchmark (NAB) is the first benchmark designed for time-series data."
 ---